 Summary : Glacier Bay National Park and remote wilderness exploration highlight this adventure.
 Spend days cruising among massive icebergs, hiking into wildlife-rich forests with cascading waterfalls; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
-In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, socializing with friends in the lounge, or taking part in a yoga class.
+In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, and socializing with friends in the lounge.

 Meet the crew, settle in, and relax with your shipmates.
 Within minutes you’ll be cruising the scenic channels of the Inside Passage.

-One of America’s crown jewel national parks is yours to explore and marvel at for the next three days—Glacier Bay National Park, a UNESCO World Heritage Site and Biosphere Reserve.
+One of America’s crown jewel national parks is yours to explore—Glacier Bay National Park, a UNESCO World Heritage Site and Biosphere Reserve.
 A National Park Ranger joins you to explore coves and corners of the bay that most visitors miss.
 Tidewater glaciers sweep like rivers of ice down massive mountain valleys, terminating before you in the waters of Glacier Bay.

 Set your course for arguably the richest whale waters in Southeast Alaska.
 Join the Captain on the bridge or the Expedition Leader out on deck in search of marine mammals.
 Camera in hand, begin your land and sea exploration of these remote reaches.
 Ride the skiffs for a closer inspection of the rugged and wild coastline with eyes set on the shore for possible bear sightings.